Former White House Russia expert Fiona Hill warns the U.S. is on a path to autocracy

 On the scrutiny she faced about her appearance in the testimony

-On how Florida Congressman Matt Gaetz, a strident Trump supporter, came to her testimony uninvited and stared at her to try to intimidate
+On how Rep. Matt Gaetz of Florida, a strident Trump supporter, came to her testimony uninvited and stared at her to try to intimidate

 It helped make it clear that this was going to be the tone, in part, for these hearings.
 That again, this was a political circus where I thought it was deadly serious and was trying to get across the fact that this was an issue of national security.
 We couldn't have the privatization of national security.
 Our democracy was under assault from the outside — but now, clearly, from the inside and, in many respects, he prepared me for what was going to happen next.